xiaofeizhang19/gilded_rose_refactoring_ruby/README.md

 - Case conditions were adopted instead of if-elsif for item.name, which offered more concise code.
 - Tests for normal items were added to spec.
 Quality change handling was added to the case conditions.
 - Additional requirement from the brief is to update 'Conjured' items.
 Similar to normal items but with twice of the quality degrade speed, the tests and quality change handling were added.

-- Up to this point the code was already more readable and all tests were passing.
+- Upon this point the code was already more readable and all tests were passing.
 While checking edge cases, it was found that some logic operators with combined sell_in value and item quality boundary value resulted in complex if-elsif conditions.
 Thus changing quality for item was subsquently extracted as a separate method with defined boundaries.
 - The final step of the refactoring was to extract updating quality method for each item category respectively.